 The knee pain experienced by some individuals can be a mere irritation or can indicate a serious bodily issue.
-One of the causes of knee joint pain is a condition called as knee joint synovitis.
-This condition can be triggered by chronic conditions such as diseases particularly arthritis or an injury.
+One of the causes of knee joint pain is knee joint synovitis.
+This condition is due to chronic conditions such as diseases particularly arthritis or an injury.
 It is important to note that there are certain types of cancer that target the soft tissue that can also start in the tissues between the bones called as the synovium.
-Luckily, most cases of knee joint synovitis are not life-threatening, but it is still considered as a serious condition by those who are suffering from the symptoms.
+Luckily, most cases of knee joint synovitis are not life-threatening, but it is still a serious condition by those who are suffering from the symptoms.

-The bones in the knee joint are shielded by the special liquid-filled membrane that covers the bones and encapsulates the joint.
-The purpose of the synovium is to allow smooth motion to prevent the bones of the leg from grinding on each other once the knee is moved.
-Knee joint synovitis is basically a condition in which the synovium is inflamed or damaged.
+The special liquid-filled membrane that covers the bones and encapsulates the joint protects the bones in the knee joint.
+The purpose of the synovium is to allow smooth motion to prevent the bones of the leg from grinding on each other during knee movement.
+Knee joint synovitis is a condition there is inflammation or damage to the synovium.

 What are the causes?

-Knee joint synovitis can be initiated by various conditions including osteoarthritis, rheumatoid arthritis, sickle cell anemia and rheumatic disease.
-It can also be caused by cancer or injury.
-Proper testing is vital in order to determine the exact cause of chronic knee joint synovitis since certain diseases have similar symptoms.
+Knee joint synovitis is due to various conditions including osteoarthritis, rheumatoid arthritis, sickle cell anemia and rheumatic disease.
+It is also due to cancer or injury.
+The doctor performs proper testing to determine the exact cause of chronic knee joint synovitis since certain diseases have similar symptoms.

 The symptoms of knee joint synovitis include swelling, pain and stiffness in the affected knee joint.
 In most cases, the individual will also experience walking difficulty.

-It is important to consult a doctor so that further testing can be carried out such as MRI, X-ray, CT scan and even a blood test to diagnose the condition.
-In some circumstances, fluid is extracted from the knee using a needle and sent to the laboratory for testing.
+Consult a doctor for further testing such as MRI, X-ray, CT scan and even a blood test to diagnose the condition.
+In some circumstances, the doctor extracts fluid from the knee using a needle for testing in the laboratory.
 The testing performed includes measuring the clarity, viscosity, color and if white blood cells are present.

-Depending on the cause of knee joint synovitis, various treatment options can be prescribed.
-If the condition was instigated by injury, rest and elevation of the leg might be required.
-The affected knee should be wrapped with a compression bandage.
+Depending on the cause of knee joint synovitis, the doctor prescribes various treatment options.
+If the condition is due to an injury, rest and elevation of the leg is necessary.
+Wrap the knee with a compression bandage.
 If you want to learn how to effectively deliver these measures, click here.

-If the knee joint synovitis is due to arthritis, anti-inflammatory medications and pain relievers are given.
-If the arthritis is incapacitating, arthroscopic surgery might be carried out to removal of the entire or only a part of the affected synovial tissue.
+If knee joint synovitis is due to arthritis, use anti-inflammatory medications and pain relievers.
+In case arthritis is incapacitating, the doctor performs arthroscopic surgery for removal of the entire or only a part of the synovial tissue.